 Becoming aware of our Risk Zones, and learning where we are on the spectrum from “relaxed” to ”reckless,” is at the foundation of managing our anxiety.
 If we don’t know what we are experiencing, we can’t know or name what we need to feel better.
 By learning to identify and name our level of internal risk, we are setting the groundwork for naming our boundaries, setting limits, and tending to the internal and external self-care that we need to be grounded and healthy.

 Before any of us can support young people to develop awareness and respect for their own stress and anxiety, we have to do the same process for ourselves.
-We invite you to reflect and perhaps share with a colleague, friend, or co-parent on some questions from the lesson below:
+We invite you to reflect on some questions from the lesson below: